shopware5/shopware/UPGRADE-5.6.md

     `bin/console sw:es:index:populate --index property --index product`
 * Added the Product Number as a new method to sort your results.
 * Added a last password change date to customers
+* Added means to translate document types, dispatch and payment methods.

 ### Changes